NTSB: Pilot in fatal SD crash should not have had passenger

 VanderWey and his 16-year-old son, Jed, were killed Sept.
 8 when their Cessna 140 crashed in prairie near the family’s farm near Nebraska.

-The NTSB says VanderWay took off from his private airstrip.
+The NTSB says VanderWey took off from his private airstrip.
 Family members said VanderWey, who ran an irrigation service, would fly over water towers to report the water level to farmers.

 The preliminary report found no mechanical problems with the plane before the crash.